-The interdesciplened research environment at SUTD allowed me to easily find and discuss with experts in fields related to my research topics.
-Discussing with them made me more confident on the significance and impact of the research topics that I chose.
+The interdisciplinary research environment at SUTD allowed me to easily find and discuss with experts in fields related to my research topics.
+Discussing with them made me more confident about the significance and impact of the research topics that I chose.
 The most interesting moments were discussing the results of my research or papers from top conferences with my supervisor, Prof. David Yau.
-His questions were interesting and challenging, these sets of his questions related to the results always gave me eye-opening experiences.
+His questions were interesting and challenging, these sets of questions related to the results always gave me eye-opening experiences.
 His amazing examples in discussion helped me realize the similarity between doing research and solving problems in real life.
-Last but not least, the enthusiastic helps from admin staffs (for example, Sin Chee from Graduate Office) made I feel SUTD is like my second home.
+Last but not least, the enthusiastic help from admin staff made me feel SUTD is like my second home.